charlesvill/ObsidianVault/Computer Science/Networking/Networking Basics.md

 - this also allows for both subnets to have internet access.
 	- however, some ipv4 addresses are not visible to internet
 	- you need *NAT* Network Address Translation.
+- Routers are essentially linux embedded devices that perform DHCP (basically ip address swapping to avoid clashes and makes IP address not static) and NAT services. openWRT is a distribution for routers you can install to unlock their potential.
+##### firewalls
+- *firewall* is a software/hardware config ontop of a router that separates in